nathants/runclj/readme.md

 cljs-auto-stop ./cljs/examples/shell.cljs
 ```

-to force a lein project level rebuild, use an env variable `clean=true cljs ...`.
+to force a lein project level rebuild, use an env variable `clean=y cljs ...`.

 you can use a repl as an alternative/addition to just running the script with `cljs`. start the repl with `cljs-repl ./cljs/examples/shell.cljs`, then jack-in to the nrepl on the port it printed, then call the function `(start-node-repl)`.